Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 Which of the followings are characteristics of a good bug report?
 Pick all that apply

 - [ ] Impacted related requirement
-- [x] Version and build of the software under test
+- [x] Version and build of the Software under test
 - [x] The severity of the defect
 - [x] Expected results and observed results